Hohokam: Snaketown

 Snaketown was the archetypical Preclassic period settlement and preeminent community centered within the core of the Hohokam culture area.
 Today, Snaketown is situated within the Hohokam Pima National Monument, located near Santan, Arizona, which was authorized by Congress on October 21, 1972.
-Excavations conducted in the 1930s and again in the 1960s revealed that the site was inhabited from about 300 BC to AD 1050.
+Excavations conducted in the 1930s and again in the 1960s revealed that the site was inhabited from about 300 BCE to 1050 CE.
 At its height in the early 11th century, Snaketown was the center of both the Hohokam culture and the production of the distinctive Hohokam buff ware.
 Following the last excavations conducted by Emil Haury, the site was completely recovered with earth, leaving nothing visible above ground.

 Overall, Snaketown boasted two ball courts, numerous trash mounds, a small ceremonial mound, a large central plaza, several large community houses, and hundreds of residential pithouses, and may have been home to at least several thousand people.
-After Snaketown was abandoned, several minor settlements were founded within the general vicinity and continued to be occupied until the early 14th century AD.
+After Snaketown was abandoned, several minor settlements were founded within the general vicinity and continued to be occupied until the early 14th century CE.
 The Hohokam Pima National Monument is located on Gila River Indian Community (GRIC) land and is under tribal ownership.
 It covers nearly 1700 acres (6.9 km²).
 The GRIC has decided not to open this extremely sensitive prehistoric site to the public.